material-motion/material-motion/concepts/patterns.md

     }
     target.addDescription(behavior)

-In this example, `CustomBehavior` represents the concept of Description.
-The `animate` function can be executed by a separate system.
+In this example, `CustomBehavior` is the Description.
+The `animate` function will be executed at a later point in the program's execution by a separate system.

 The **Description/target relationship is many-to-many**.
 This means that many Descriptions can be attached to a single target.
 A single Description can also be attached to many targets.